Inked and Out: The Complex Case of an Alabama Firefighter Fired for a Tattoo

 Video: Alabama firefighter fired over tattoo on the back of her head - You're The Only One I've Told

-An Alabama firefighter said she was fired after getting a tattoo on the - You're The Only One I've Told
+Alabama firefighter fired over neck tattoo, says she was singled out - You're The Only One I've Told

 Firefighter tattoo is complete.
 13 hours between 5 sessions and - You're The Only One I've Told